Different wood sealer types applied to indoor wood samples

 Best Wood Sealer for Outdoor Wood

-The best wood sealer for outdoor wood is usually an exterior-rated sealer, exterior stain/sealer, or spar urethane, depending on the project.
+The best wood sealer for an outdoor deck is usually an exterior-rated sealer, exterior stain/sealer, or spar urethane, depending on the project.
 Outdoor wood needs protection from water, sunlight, seasonal movement, and temperature changes.

 For outdoor furniture, a spar urethane or exterior clear coat can create a stronger protective film.
 For fences and cedar boards, a water-repellent exterior sealer or semi-transparent stain can protect the wood while keeping more grain visible.
 For decks, use a deck-specific sealer or stain/sealer made for foot traffic.